Computer Fraud and Abuse Act: Criticism

 There have been criminal convictions for CFAA violations in the context of civil law, for breach of contract or terms of service violations.
 Many common and insignificant online acts, such as password-sharing and copyright infringement, can transform a CFAA misdemeanor into a felony.
 The punishments are severe, similar to sentences for selling or importing drugs, and may be disproportionate.
 Prosecutors have used the CFAA to protect private business interests and to intimidate free-culture activists, deterring undesirable, yet legal, conduct.

 One such example regarding the harshness of the law was shown in United States vs. Tyler King, where King refused initial offers by the government for involvement in a conspiracy to "gain unauthorized access" to a computer system for a small company that an ex-girlfriend of King worked for.
 His role, even while not directly involved, resulted in 6.5 years imprisonment.
 No financial motive was established.
 A non-profit was started to advocate against further harshness against others targeted under the broad law.

-Tim Wu called the CFAA "the worst law in technology".

 Professor of Law Ric Simmons notes that many provisions of the CFAA merely combine identical language to pre-existing federal laws with "the element of "access[ing] a protected computer without authorization, or [by] exceed[ing] authorized access," meaning that "the CFAA merely provides an additional charge for prosecutors to bring if the defendant used a computer while committing the crime."
 Professor Joseph Olivenbaum has similarly criticized the CFAA's "computer-specific approach," noting both the risk of redundancy and resultant definitional problems.